 If you are unsure of a term used within the OHS Management System, refer to the Defined

 How the Department manages OHS

-Health and safety is an issue that affects everyone in the workplace including employees, students, parents, contractors and visitors.
+Health and safety is an issue that affects everyone in the workplace including employees, volunteers, contractors and visitors.
 Effective safety management will help the Department improve employee wellbeing, workplace climate and operations.

-The Department's OHS management system (OHSMS) was developed to clarify management of OHS and improve workplace safety for schools and workplaces.
+The Department's OHS Management System (OHSMS) was developed to clarify management of OHS and improve workplace safety.
 The standardised and practical nature of the OHSMS makes it easy to implement and maintain.
-This will help drive continuous safety improvement by supporting Principals and Managers to deliver improved educational outcomes.
+This will help drive continuous safety improvement by supporting workplace managers to deliver improved educational outcomes.

 Implementing the OHSMS

-The Employee Safety and Wellbeing Branch has developed a guide which provides a practical, step by step approach to implementation of the Departments OHSMS in schools and workplaces.
+The Employee Health, Safety and Wellbeing Division has developed a guide which provides a practical, step by step approach to implementation of the OHSMS in Department workplaces.

-The Department's OHS Advisory Service is also available for schools to contact to access practical OHS advice and support.
+The Department's OHS Advisory Service is also available for all Department workplaces to contact to access practical OHS advice and support.
 This includes arranging for an OHS consultant to provide onsite assistance with the implementation of the OHSMS and its ongoing management.
-The OHS Advisory Service can be contacted on 1300 074 715.
+The OHS Advisory Service can be contacted on 1300 074 715 or

 A hazard alert is designed to provide concise information in relation to serious incidents or current issues in Department workplaces.
 The alert provides guidance in relation to appropriate procedures, practices and controls that should be implemented.

 Refer to the